ibexa/documentation-developer/docs/api/field_type_reference.md

 !!! tip

     For general Field Type documentation, see [Field Type API](../api/field_type_api.md).
-    For the documentation on how to implement a custom Field Type, see the [Creating a Tweet Field Type](../tutorials/field_type/creating_a_tweet_field_type.md) tutorial.

 Custom Field Types have to be programmed in PHP.
 However, the built-in Field Types are usually sufficient enough for typical scenarios.
 The following table gives an overview of the supported Field Types that come with eZ Platform.